luiul/docker-basics/README.md

 # ─────────────────────────────────────────────────────────
 # 2) Runtime Stage
 # ─────────────────────────────────────────────────────────
+# This stage starts with a fresh Python base image and thus has no
+# direct access to files from previous stages unless we copy them.
+# We use the `COPY --from=<stage_name>` syntax to retrieve artifacts
+# built or placed in the previous stage’s filesystem.
+Note that
+# the Docker build context is the set of files in the directory you
+# provide to `docker build`, and multi-stage builds allow you to
+# grab assets from other stages as though they were part of the
+# build context.
 FROM python:3.13-slim-bookworm AS runner

 # Copy the pre-built wheels from the builder stage into the runtime image